matthew-brett/pydagogue/curious_git.rst

 git diff |--| what has changed?
 ===============================

-Our next commit has edits to the ``clever_analysis.py`` script.
-We will also refresh the figure from running the script.
+Our next commit will have edits to the ``clever_analysis.py`` script.
+We will also refresh the figure with the result of running the script.

 I open the ``clever_analysis.py`` file in text editor and adjust the fudge factor, add a new fudge factor, and apply the new factor to the data.